You know the saying: “Two heads are better than one”.

 It may paint the picture that team collaboration is a “feel good” term that’s synonymous with office camaraderie with an occasional “brainstorming” session.

-In reality, team collaboration is more about creative problem-solving, communication, knowledge sharing, innovation, and communication.
+In reality, team collaboration is more about creative problem-solving, communication, knowledge sharing, and innovation.

 Collaboration goes much deeper than just building rapport with your team or having a company Slack channel.